 marketing support by the Lessor and related costs.

-[Schedule amended in Gazette 3 May 1991 p.1954; 16 February 1993 pp.1269-79; 18 June 1999 pp.2602-26; 28 September 2001 p.5354; 30 Dec 2004 p.
+[Form 6 inserted in Gazette 18 Jun 1999 p.
+2611-26; amended in Gazette 30 Dec 2004 p.
 6907-9.]

 Notes

-1 This is a compilation of the Commercial Tenancy (Retail Shops) Agreements Regulations 1985 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 10 July 2009 of the Commercial Tenancy (Retail Shops) Agreements Regulations 1985 and includes the amendments made by the other written laws referred to in the following table.
+The table also contains information about any reprint.

 Compilation table